nosqlbench/nosqlbench-docs/site/content/docs/bindings/funcref_diagnostics.md

 Diagnostic functions can be used to help you construct the right VirtData recipe.

+---
+title: diagnostic functions
+weight: 40
+---

+Diagnostic functions can be used to help you construct the right VirtData recipe.

 ## Show

 Show diagnostic values for the thread-local variable map.